 - 1. Greyhounds are kept as pets in countries all over the world muzzle free and there has been no increased incidence of greyhound dog bites to people, other dogs or animals - 2.
 The RSPCA have found no evidence to suggest that greyhounds as a breed pose any greater risk than other dog breeds - 3.
 Western Australia, South Australia and Tasmania are the only Australian states still with this law.
 All other states (VIC, NSW, QLD, ACT, NT) have removed this law - 4.
 The view supported by veterinary behaviourists is that the behaviour of a particular dog should be based on that individual dogs attributes not its breed - 5.
 As a breed, greyhounds are known for their generally friendly and gentle disposition, even despite their upbringing in the racing industry - 6.
 Muzzling contributes to unwarranted negative public perceptions about greyhounds and their suitability as pets, impacting adoption opportunities - 7.
 There is no evidence that shows that Breed Specific Legislation such as greyhounds wearing muzzles is effective in preventing or reducing dog attacks - 8.
 The current 'prescribed training program' is called the Green Collar assessment.
-As with any behavioural assessment, if only can provide a snapshot of an animal's behaviour at a certain point in time.
+As with any behaviour assessment, it only can provide a snapshot of an animal's behaviour at a certain point in time.
 It doesn't recognise changes that may occur in a dogs behaviour over time, which could by influenced by variety of factors.
 Its implied assurance may discourage dog owner from ongoing responsibility for their pets behaviour developments - 9.
-There is evidence that suggests that legislation that increases the responsibility on all dog owners for their dog's actions, regardless of breed, for example through higher fines, leads to a reduction in dog bites and increase in community safety here have been numerous accounts of muzzled greybounds being attacked by other dogs and being unable to defend themselves, suffering severe injuries.
-They have been bred to death and run to the ground to support gambling habits.
-Please allow them to be un muzzled for their final years
+There is evidence that suggests that legislation that increases the responsibility on all dog owners for their dog's actions, regardless of breed, for example through higher fines, leads to a reduction in dog bites and increase in community safety